Uncover the hidden tales of mathematics and discover how it has shaped our world. Recommended for students aged 12 and over.

 The curved overhead structure and layout of the gallery represents airflow around the Handley Page aircraft suspended at its centre.
 The design—by Zaha Hadid Architects—was driven by equations of airflow used in the aviation industry, which are still an important area of mathematical research.

-To complement a visit to this gallery, request a session in Wonderlab: The Statoil Gallery, where there are hands-on maths activities alongside other interactive exhibits to ignite your students' curiosity.
+To complement a visit to this gallery, request a session in Wonderlab: The Equinor Gallery, where there are hands-on maths activities alongside other interactive exhibits to ignite your students' curiosity.

 This page is for educational groups.
 For general visitor information, please see the main gallery page.